Kidstoysstudio's ultimate activity book collection Download activity book

 The story of LEGO Kingdoms

-LEGO Kingdoms takes place in a medieval era with European-style building sets from the 15th century.
+LEGO Kingdoms takes place in a medieval period with European-style building sets from the 15th century.

 Unlike the Castle theme from 2007 which was more fantasy based, Kingdoms is based on two human kingdoms fighting each other, namely the Lion Realm and the Dragon Realm.